Vedanshi-Shah/DSA-1-Project/README.md

 ***SORT*** is a standard command-line program that prints the lines of its input or concatenation of all files listed in its argument list in sorted order.
 The sort command is a command-line utility for sorting lines of text files.
 It supports sorting alphabetically, in reverse order, by number,by ignoring case sensitivity , and can also remove duplicates.

-***External Sorting*** : Sorts the contents of the file externally is size of file is greater than the RAM.
-We divide the file into chunks that will fit inside thr RAM ans sort hem individually and then merge it into a final output file using a modified heap.
+***External Sorting*** : Sorts the contents of the file externally if size of file is greater than the RAM.
+We divide the file into chunks that will fit inside the RAM and sort them individually and then merge it into a final output file using a modified heap.

 ## MADE WITH